 Socio-economic status cleavage

-Following Gethin, Martínez-Toledano and Piketty (2022), we model the degree of support for Canadian left parties versus all others as a function of degree status, income plus controls including sex, age, region and religion.
-From these OLS regressions, we derive estimates of the probability of supporting the left party as a function both of degree status and income.
-The results are shown in Figure 1.
+Following Gethin, Martínez-Toledano and Piketty (2022), we model the degree of support for Canadian left parties versus all others as a function of degree status and income, with controls for age, gender, region, and religion.
+The results of these OLS regressions are shown in Figure 1, which displays the probability of supporting the left block versus the right block.